tudelft3d/3dgeoinfo2018/workshop.md

 The afternoon session will focus on the visualisation and manipulation of such models through [QGIS](https://qgis.org/en/site/), [azul](https://itunes.apple.com/us/app/azul/id1173239678?mt=12) and the command-line tools of [GDAL](http://www.gdal.org) and [cjio](https://github.com/tudelft3d/cjio), as well as validation through [val3dity](http://geovalidation.bk.tudelft.nl/val3dity/).
 Finally, there will be a session regarding the visualisation and publication of 3D city models on the web through technologies such as [Cesium](https://cesiumjs.org/) and [three.js](https://threejs.org/) and the manipulation of files with the Python programming language (through [GDAL](http://www.gdal.org) and [cjio](https://github.com/tudelft3d/cjio)).

 Lunch and coffee will be provided.
 Also, after the workshop there will be drinks and snacks.

-The workshop fee is €40 and there is a limit of 30 attendees.
-You can register [here](https://3dgeoinfo.typeform.com/to/G8WwRm). *(Registration form will close as soon as the positions are filled)*

 ### Timetable